chengshiwen/kubectl-resource-versions/README.md

 # or
 $ kubectl resource-versions --help

-Print the supported API resource versions on the server
+Print the API resources along with the supported API versions in the form of group/version on the server

 Usage:
   kubectl-resource-versions [flags]

 Examples:
-  # Print the supported API resource versions
+  # Print the API resources with the supported API versions
   kubectl-resource-versions
   # Print by kubectl plugin
   kubectl resource-versions